Son of a Trump: Mexican comedians hit back in insult-laden show

-MEXICO CITY (Reuters) - Decked out in dark suits and outlandish blond wigs, a clutch of Mexico’s most popular comedians lambasts Donald Trump as a dangerous buffoon in a new play that hits back over his anti-Mexican comments on the U.S. election campaign trail.
+MEXICO CITY, Oct 5 (Reuters) - Decked out in dark suits and outlandish blond wigs, a clutch of Mexico’s most popular comedians lambasts Donald Trump as a dangerous buffoon in a new play that hits back over his anti-Mexican comments on the U.S. election campaign trail.

 When he entered the presidential race in June, Trump thundered against Mexico and its undocumented migrants in the United States, dismissing them as rapists and drug runners.